raimable/techteamberlin_backend_challenge/README.md

 ## Acknowledgments

-* Tech Tem from Berlin for the challenge
+* Tech Team from Berlin for the challenge